 As simply as possible, I say, I learned how to “let go.”

-Determining how much money I needed, how much space I wanted, and exactly where I would live were vital to know.
-When I discovered that I could live in France in a lovely place and space and that I could live for less than in the US – and better — I let go of “will I have enough.”
+Determining how much money I needed, how much space I wanted, and where I would live was vital, too.
+When I discovered I could live in France in a lovely place and area and live for less than in the US – and better — I let go of “will I have enough.”

 Too much “stuff.”

 Once I decided I could live abroad, I had to deal with my “stuff.”
 I had a lot from 40 years of housekeeping and being a compulsive buyer and collector.
 It should have been more complicated, but it was pretty easy to get rid of things after making up my mind.
 I knew I didn’t want the hassle of moving stuff to France, so I imposed on my son and some terrific friends, and we held an estate sale.
 Everything I owned was gone in two weekends, except for a few small items now in storage in South Carolina.
 Interestingly, most of those bits and pieces belonged to my mother.